 Nevada Rental Agreement

-A Nevada rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Nevada landlord-tenant law governs and regulates these agreements.
+A Nevada rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
+Delaware landlord-tenant law governs and regulates these agreements.

 Nevada Rental Agreement Types